icicleio/icicle/src/Loop/Events/README.md

 void Await->setCallback(callable<void (resource $socket, bool $expired)> $callback)
 ```

-Sets the callback to be called when the awawit becomes active.
+Sets the callback to be called when the await becomes active.

 ## Timer